 While it’s easier for smaller companies to jump in and start producing ammunition, small companies can only produce 1000s of rounds each month, not millions.
 So, while they can certainly benefit from the current spike in ammo demand, they're unable to make a big difference in the overall shortage.
 Types of ammo being most affected are 9mm ammo, 223 ammo, 5.56 ammo, 380 ammo, buckshot, and 22 LR ammo.

 Additionally, raw materials have become more difficult to acquire due to global supply line disruptions caused by the pandemic as well as the COVID-19 regulations on the trucking industry here in the United States.

 It’s estimated by some industry experts that even political turmoil ceases, COVID-19 blows over, and the riots stop, it could still be at least a year before ammo inventory levels return to the place where you can buy as much ammo as you want at gun stores or online.

 In the meantime, Green Top pros are doing all they can to keep ammo inventory levels up.
 We also (at the time of this posting) have the reloading tools and supplies you need for making your own ammo at home.

 Here's the entire article at Recoil.

-(Be advised that unwanted audio may occur due to presentations and commercials on Recoilweb.com.)
+(Be advised that auto-play audio may be triggered by presentations and commercials on Recoilweb.com.)